Grief Support (evening and daytime)

 Grief Education/Support Group (1-3 months after the death)

-A closed-ended support group that will focus on providing knowledge and
+A closed-ended support group that focuses on providing knowledge and insight

-difficult and unexpected emotions that you may be experiencing.
+the many difficult and unexpected emotions that you may be experiencing

 A closed-ended support group open to parents who have experienced the

-death of a child of any age.
-The purpose of the group is to help affirm
+death of a child over one-year of age.
+The purpose of the group is to

 Spousal/Partner Support Group